Photo of a user testing notes on a whiteboard

 App

-To find to the most valuable features to test, I had the team write down everything they could think of on Post-it notes and put them on the whiteboard.
+To find the most valuable features to test, I had the team write down everything they could think of on Post-it notes and put them on the whiteboard.
 We organized and voted to find the most important features.
-The Features with most votes judged on an effort vs impact kano-style scale and prioritized for testing.
+The features with the most votes were then judged on an effort vs. impact Kano-style scale and prioritized for testing.
 The remaining ideas were added to a backlog for later iterations.

 Prioritizing effort vs impact